ryandaniels/ansible-role-firewalld/README.md

 ## Distros tested

 * CentOS: 7.6, 7.7
+* Arch Linux (firewalld version 0.8.1) - But who would run a bunch of Arch servers..

 ## Dependencies

 * firewalld

 Tested with version 0.6.3 (Latest available in CentOS)
+Tested with version 0.8.1 (Latest available in Arch Linux)

 ## Default Settings